krnak/ztrezor/M.2_report.md

 - Derivation of spending keys according to the ZIP-32
 - Orchard shielded addresses
-- Unified Addresses acording to the ZIP-316
+- Unified Addresses according to the ZIP-316
 - Get an address and viewing keys via `trezorctl` command
 - Review an address on display (text or QR code)

-This moves us to the 3rd and the most complex stage of the firmware developement - transaction shielding and signing.
+This moves us to the 3rd and the most complex stage of the firmware development - transaction shielding and signing.

 # M.2 Detailed